AdguardTeam/KnowledgeBase/docs/general/extensions.md

 #### Userscript.Zone

 [Userscript.Zone](https://www.userscript.zone) is a website that allows searching for userscripts by entering a matching URL or domain.
-The website is easy to use and has a high credibility, since only scripts from moderated pages are displayed.
+The website is easy to use and has a high level of credibility as only scripts from moderated pages are displayed.

 #### Greasy Fork